How we test child car seats

 Is my car seat unsafe?

-Each car seat tested endures a front crash, equivalent to a head-on collision at around 40mph, and a side crash, equivalent to two cars crashing into each other at 30mph, repeated again and again, in all the different ways a car seat can be used.
+Each car seat tested endures a front crash, equivalent to a head-on collision at around 40mph, and a side crash, equivalent to two cars crashing into each other at 30mph, repeated again and again, with the seat installed in the different ways it can be used.

 We can go through as many as 20 samples of the same seat to get the final score for just one.

-- Crash test dummies These are wired up to record the crash forces on the most vulnerable parts of the body and accurately indicate the risk of injury a real child could have in a crash.
+- Crash test dummies These are wired up with state of the art sensors to record the crash forces on the most vulnerable parts of the body to help accurately indicate the risk of injury a real child could have in a crash.

-- Multi-group seats If a car seat can be used in a number of different ways, and attached by different methods (Isofix or car’s seat belt), we crash test it in each format.
+- Multi-group seats If a car seat can be used in a number of different ways, and attached by different methods (Isofix or car’s seat belt), we crash test it in the different ways it can be used.

 Best Buy car seats – find out which car seats performed the best in crash testing.